arras-energy/gridlabd-old/docs/Developers.md

-Software developers and engineers are welcome to contribute to HiPAS GridLAB-D. The source code to HiPAS is available to the public through the [GitHub SLAC Gismo GridLAB-D project](https://source.gridlabd.us/).
+Software developers and engineers are welcome to contribute to Arras Energy.
+The source code to HiPAS is available to the public through the [GitHub SLAC Gismo GridLAB-D project](https://source.gridlabd.us/).

 ## Developer Resources